 Faculty working together to provide excellent courses

-Faculty at Newbury pioneers the Center for Excellence in Learning and Teaching (CELT).
-This center allows for faculty to collect, share, and use data to continually improve and assess their teaching, and to focus on the interpersonal issues that are at the heart of successful teaching.
+Professors incorporate effective pedagogical techniques into their classes through the College’s Center for Excellence in Learning and Teaching (CELT).
+This Center allows for faculty to collect, share, and use data to continually improve and assess their teaching as well as to focus on the interpersonal issues that are at the heart of successful teaching.

 CELT is housed directly across from the entrance to the Student Success Center in the Academic Center building.
-This allows participating members to create productive synergies between faculty, student, and staff.
-All of this helps faculty members succeed in the classroom by giving them opportunities to work together outside of it and this inspires students to develop into lifelong learners.
+This allows participating members to create productive synergies between faculty, students, and staff.
+All of this helps faculty members succeed in the classroom by making it easy to work together and inspire students to pursue lifelong learning.

 |English (including composition)||x|